-We have protected more than 15,000 acres of land as open space.
+We have protected close to 16,000 acres of land as open space.

 Each tax dollar spent to date to purchase open space has protected over $3 worth of property in Summit County, because our funds leverage contributions from property owners, the Colorado Lottery and other organizations.

 More than 300 purchases and dedications have provided access or recreational use.

 Summit County has constructed and maintained over 38 miles of off-street bicycle network.
 This is part of the 55 mile system throughout Summit County.